 02/20 - Saint Paul College will be closed on Monday, February 20, 2017 for President's Day.
 The College will re-open on Tuesday, February 21, 2017.Close

 Nursing Station Technician Certificate

-The Nursing Station Technician program is designed for Health Unit Coordinators who wish to acquire the necessary skills to assist nurses with hands-on patient care.
+The Nursing Station Technician Certificate program is designed for Health Unit Coordinators who wish to acquire the necessary skills to assist nurses with hands-on patient care.
+Students must have completed the Health Unit Coordinator Certificate program first.
 This program will provide training in the basic nursing assistant skills in the laboratory setting and a clinical experience in a long term care facility.
-Graduates of this program are eligible to take the National Nurse Aid Assessment Program test (NNAAP) /Home Health Aide test to be placed on the Minnesota State Nursing Assistant Registry.
+Graduates of the Nursing Station Technician Certificate program are eligible to take the National Nurse Aide Assessment Program test (NNAAP) /Home Health Aide test to be placed on the Minnesota State Nursing Assistant Registry.

 What You'll Learn

 - Communicating orders to other health care team members

 - Receptionist, clerical communication skills and customer service

 - Medical terminology, basic human structure, diseases and disorders